ssidhu1994/Active-Directory-Home-Lab/README.md

 10. <b>Bonus: Run PowerShell script to create 1,000 users in Active Directory and how to create/edit/remove users without script:</b>  <br/>

+Before we download the script we have to disable "IE Enhanced Security Configuration".
+If we don't disable this, the browser will keep asking for permission to load any link(This should only be done in lab environment).
+Next we download the script, which can be found at github.com/joshmadakor1/AD_PS/archive/master.zip.
+Save and extract the zip file on your desktop.
+Open the extracted folder and double click names.txt.
+This contains the names of 1000 users we will add with script.
+Add your own name at the top of the list and click file > save.

 ![Screenshot 2024-03-17 094043](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/3817ff91-be97-4061-b6ed-f8765f51198a)

 ![Screenshot 2024-03-17 094056](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/84fcf935-b5dd-46dd-b805-1c4188bbd628)